 So, I turned 31 yesterday.
 To be frank, the number doesn't say that much to me anymore, but it does feel a bit weird to see it written down like this.
 I remember how excited I was to turn 13 - my favourite number - but I don't feel that excitement for my birthdays anymore.
-In my teens I used to wonder what my life would be like by the time the number of my age turned around.
+In my teens, I used to wonder what my life would be like by the time the number of my age turned around.
 When I turned 21 my life looked more or less like I had imagined: living on my own in a faraway place, attending university, I had just travelled outside of Europe for the first time.
-But I cannot say that my life at 31 looks anything like the dreams of that 13 year old girl.
-In many ways it's better than I could have ever imagined.
-And to that I raise my glass.
+But I cannot say that my life at 31 looks anything like the dreams of that 13-year-old girl.
+In many ways, it's better than I could have ever imagined.
+And to that, I raise my glass.

 And what is a birthday without a cake?
 This was one of my favourite childhood birthday cakes.
 I don't remember ever choosing it for my own party, but when I was invited to someone else's, I'd always choose this monchoutaart.
 If you're not Dutch, you probably have a large question mark over your head by now, so allow me to explain a bit.
 Monchoutaart is basically a cold set cheesecake.
 Taart is the Dutch word for cake, and MonChou is a brand of cream cheese.
 However, I find it quite expensive and don't particularly enjoy the flavour.
-In my recipe I replaced it with homemade cream cheese.
+In my recipe, I replaced it with homemade cream cheese.
 So why keep the name?
-Because this cake is an homage to my childhood memory.
-But you're right, I could have called it a no bake cherry cheesecake.
+Because this cake is a homage to my childhood memory.
+But you're right, I could have called it a no-bake cherry cheesecake.